Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 *Quibbler* functionality is based on the :py:class:`~pyquibbler.Quib` object.
 The quib is an object that represents an output *value* as well as the *function* and *arguments* used to calculate this value.
 There are two major types of
-quibs: input-quibs (i-quibs) which take a regular *Python* object as their argument and present it as their value, and function-quibs (f-quibs) that calculate their output value by applying a given function to a given list of arguments, which could include other quibs and any other *Python* objects.
+quibs: input quibs (i-quibs) which take a regular *Python* object as their argument and present it as their value, and function quibs (f-quibs) that calculate their output value by applying a given function to a given list of arguments, which could include other quibs and any other *Python* objects.